 Rubin Casas has been declared “promising vocal material” by Opera News Magazine.
 His stentorian bass is one of great depth and beauty with a commanding stage persona.

-In 2019 Rubin Casas joins Mid-America Productions at Carnegie Hall for Haydn’s, Mariazeller Mass No 8 as the bass soloist.
-He returns to the Opera Company of Middlebury as Scarpia in Tosca, followed by the Bonze (cover) in Madama Butterfly at the Metropolitan Opera.
-Upcoming engagements in 2020 include the Beethoven 9th Symphony with the Idaho Falls Symphony and Grech in Fedora with Teatro Grattacielo.
+Upcoming 2022 engagements include the Commendatore in Don Giovanni at Charleston Opera Theater.
+In 2021 Rubin joined the Arizona Opera in the world premiere of Frankenstein, as Alphonse Frankenstein by Gregg Kellor.
+In 2020 he sang Grech in Fedora with Teatro Grattacielo and Balthazar in Amhal and the Night Visitors with the New England Symphony Orchestra.
+Rubin was offered the role of Oroveso in Norma with Musica Viva in Hong Kong, and the Beethoven Ninth Symphony, bass solo with the Idaho Falls Symphony (both canceled because of covid).
+In 2019 Rubin Casas joined Mid-America Productions at Carnegie Hall for Haydn’s, Mariazeller Mass No 8 as the bass soloist.
+He returned to the Opera Company of Middlebury as Scarpia in Tosca, followed by the Bonze (cover) in Madama Butterfly at the Metropolitan Opera.
 In 2017 he returned to Virginia Opera for Samson et Dalila as Abimélech.
 He also sang Sparafucile in Rigoletto at Opera Las Vegas.
 In 2016, Casas “employed his dark voice expressively” for the role of Banco in Macbeth at the Opera Company of Middlebury and joined the Cedar Rapids Opera Theatre as the Commendatore in Don Giovanni with “rumbling bravura.”

 Next, Casas joined the El Paso Opera for Tosca as Angelotti and Scrapia-cover.
 Casas’ 2014 season ends with the role of Colline in La Boheme at DiCapo Opera Theater.
 The Houston Chronicle described his Opera in the Heights portrayal in Lucia di Lammermoor as, “Rubin Casas delivered the chaplain Raimondo’s proclamations deeply and fully.”
 He was “a strong and imposing Bishop Ruiz” in Florentine Opera’s Grammy award winning-world premiere of Don Davis’ Rio de Sangre, recorded for commercial release on Albany Records.
 “Rubin Casas, as Bishop Ruiz, delivers a powerful, fervent confirmation service in Latin,” Opera News Magazine.